 I’ve been pleased to find that the larger grocery stores in Denver stock the ingredients for this slaw.
 There is also a large Asian grocery within walking distance of my house (Pacific Ocean Marketplace) that stocks harder-to-find ingredients, like organic miso.
 Above is the selection of ingredients I keep on hand for my Asian dishes.

 You can vary the ingredients of the slaw according to taste: more red cabbage, or add red onion or shallot, or more carrots.
 The more color the better to boost your antioxidants!
 Plus the range of colors gives so much visual appeal it’s even more fun to eat.

-For similar reasons, I prefer avocado oil to peanut oil here.
-Avocado oil has little flavor of its own so doesn’t compete with the sesame oil and other distinctive flavors of Japanese cuisine.
+Avocado oil.
+I use this rather than peanut oil for the same reasons as above.
+Avocado oil has little flavor of its own so doesn’t compete with the sesame oil and other distinctive Asian flavors.
 It blends well into the dressing so that you can use it right out of the refrigerator.
-Olive oil would work nutritionally but tends to have a distinctive flavor and solidifies when cold.
+Olive oil would work nutritionally but tends to have a distinctive flavor and solidifies into a lump when cold.